Attention Overload: Choice under Attention Overload

 \begin{thm}[Revealed Attention] Let $\ChoiProb$ be an AOM and $(\mu,\succ)$ represent $\ChoiProb$.
-Then, for every $a$ and $S$ such that $a\in S$, \end{thm}
+Then, for every $a$ and $S$ such that $a\in S$, $\max_{R\supseteq S} \ChoiProb(a|R)\ \leq\ \phi_\mu(a|S)\ \leq\ \min_{T\subseteq S:\ a\in T} \ChoiProb(U_\succeq (a)|T)$. \end{thm}

-We now consider three extreme cases of this theorem.
-If both the lower bound and the upper bound is $1$, we say $a$ attracts full attention at $S$ (Revealed Full Attention).
-If each bound is zero, then we say $a$ does not attract any attention at $S$ (Revealed Inattention).
+We now consider three extreme cases of Theorem \ref{theorem:Revealed Attention}.
+If both the lower bound and the upper bound are $1$, then $a$ attracts full attention at $S$ (Revealed Full Attention).
+If both bounds are zero, then $a$ does not attract any attention at $S$ (Revealed Inattention).
 The third case happens when the lower bound is zero and the upper bound is one (No Revealed Attention).
-Indeed, these three cases are the only possibilities when the data is deterministic, which is studied by \citet{Lleras_et_al_2017_JET}.
+Indeed, these three cases are the only possibilities when the data is deterministic, which was studied by \citet*{Lleras_et_al_2017_JET}.
 However, they did not provide any characterization result for revealed attention.
-Theorem~\ref{theorem:Revealed Attention} provides such characterization not only for stochastic choice but also for its deterministic counterpart.
-Theorem~\ref{theorem:Revealed Attention} is a novel contribution in the competing attention framework.
+Theorem \ref{theorem:Revealed Attention} provides such characterization not only for stochastic choice but also for its deterministic counterpart, and hence our theorem is also a novel contribution in the competing attention framework for deterministic choice theory.